 - No Voltmeter: in order to properly install an outdoor low voltage light, you must have a voltmeter.
 This is not a tool that is common for the home, but it is essential to safely calculate the amount of voltage that is being put out by each light.

 - No Waterproof Splices: wires used for the lights are typically buried underground.
 Therefore, the use of a waterproof splice is needed to prevent wire corrosion and electrical resistance.

 - No Voltage Drop Management: if your lights are set up with a weak voltage drop, you will end up with an ill-functioning light that could be dim, underpowered, overpowered, or uneven.
 This mistake can also decrease the lifespan of your lights as well.

 - Installation in Improper Locations: you must be careful to place lighting in areas of the yard that will not put the lights or wires at risk for being damaged.

 - Using Low-Quality Fixtures: you should make sure your selection can endure any weather condition to ensure a longer lifespan and better lighting.

 Low-voltage landscaping lights are a great addition to the outside of your home especially if installed correctly.
-Follow the steps above and avoid the mistakes mentioned, and you will be able to successfully complete this simple DIY
+Follow the steps above and avoid the mistakes mentioned, and you will be able to successfully complete this simple DIY project.

 Find Out If DESIGN BUILD PLANNERS Is Right For You click here →